-(Mark One) ANNUAL REPORT PURSUANT TO SECT SECURITIES EXCHANGE ACT OF 1934 ION 13 OR 15(d) OF THE For the fiscal year ended D ecember 31, 2014 OR ☐ TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 1934 ECTION 13 OR 15(d) OF THE For the transition period from to Commission File Numb per 001-36722 TRIUMPH BANCORP, INC. (Exact name of Registrant as specified in its Charter) Texas 20-0477066 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 12700 Park Central Drive, Suite 1700 Dallas, TX (Address of principal executive offices) 75251 (Zip Code) Registrant's telephone number, including ng area code: (214) 365-6900 SECURITIES REGISTERED PURSUANT T Title of Class: Name of Exchange on Which Registered: Common Stock, Par Value \$0.01 Per Share NASDAQ SECURITIES REGISTERED PURSUANT TO SECTION 12(B) OF THE ACT: None Indicate by check mark if the Registrant is a well-known seasoned is Act.
-YES □ NO ⊠ suer, as defined in Rule 405 of the Securities Indicate by check mark if the Registrant is not required to file reports Act.
-YES \square NO \boxtimes s pursuant to Section 13 or 15(d) of the Indicate by check mark whether the Registrant: (1) has filed all report Securities Exchange Act of 1934 during the preceding 12 months (or to file such reports), and (2) has been subject to such filing requirements. for such shorter period that the Registrant was required Indicate by check mark whether the Registrant has submitted electron Interactive Data File required to be submitted and posted pursuant to during the preceding 12 months (or for such shorter period that the R files).
-YES \boxtimes NO \square Rule 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark if disclosure of delinquent filers pursuant to laberein, and will not be contained, to the best of Registrant's knowled incorporated by reference in Part III of this Form 10-K or any amend ge, in definitive proxy or information statements Indicate by check mark whether the Registrant is a large accelerated smaller reporting company.
-See the definition of "large accelerated frompany" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer Accelerated filer Non-accelerated filer $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ pany) Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as YES \square NO \boxtimes s defined in Rule 12b-2 of the Exchange Act).
-The Registrant did not have a public float on the last business day of there was no public market for the Registrant's common equity as of such date.
-The number of shares of Registrant's Common Stock outstanding as Portions of the Registrant's Definitive Proxy Statement relating to th within 120 days after December 31, 2014, are incorporated by reference.
+(Mark One) ANNUAL REPORT PURSUANT TO SECTION SECURITIES EXCHANGE ACT OF 1934 N 13 OR 15(d) OF THE For the fiscal year ended Deco OR ember 31, 2015 ☐ TRANSITION REPORT PURSUANT TO SECURITIES EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE FOR THE TRANSITION PERIOD FROM Commission File Number TRIUMPH BANC (Exact name of Registrant as speci CORP, INC. ified in its Charter) Texas (State or other jurisdiction of incorporation or organization) 20-0477066 (I.R.S.
+Employer Identification No.) 12700 Park Central Drive, Suite 1700 Dallas, TX (Address of principal executive offices) Registrant's telephone number, including a SECURITIES REGISTERED PURSUANT TO Title of Class: Name of Exchange on Which Registered: Common Stock, Par Value \$0.01 Per Share NASDAQ SECURITIES REGISTERED PURSUANT TO SE - CHON 12(G) OF THE ACT: Noile Indicate by check mark if the Registrant is a well-known seasoned issue Act.
+YES ☐ NO ☒ Indicate by check mark if the Registrant is not required to file reports pu Act.
+YES \square NO \boxtimes rsuant to Section 13 or 15(d) of the Indicate by check mark whether the Registrant: (1) has filed all reports r Securities Exchange Act of 1934 during the preceding 12 months (or for to file such reports), and (2) has been subject to such filing requirements such shorter period that the Registrant was required Indicate by check mark whether the Registrant has submitted electronical Interactive Data File required to be submitted and posted pursuant to Ruduring the preceding 12 months (or for such shorter period that the Registiles).
+YES ⊠ NO □ le 405 of Regulation S-T (§232.405 of this chapter) Indicate by check mark if disclosure of delinquent filers pursuant to Iten herein, and will not be contained, to the best of Registrant's knowledge, incorporated by reference in Part III of this Form 10-K or any amendme in definitive proxy or information statements Indicate by check mark whether the Registrant is a large accelerated file smaller reporting company.
+See the definition of "large accelerated filer company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Indicate by check mark whether the Registrant is a shell company (as de Act).
+YES \square NO \boxtimes The aggregate market value of the shares of common stock held by non-stock on the NASDAQ Global Market on June 30, 2015 was approximate The number of shares of Registrant's Common Stock outstanding as of I February 23, 2016 was 18,018,089.
+Portions of the Registrant's Definitive Proxy Statement relating to the A within 120 days after December 31, 2015, are incorporated by reference